I must admit it's a bit fuzzy, my story. Hazy. Shrouded in mystery, like a fog.

 I wish I knew what became of that typewriter.

-Half a century later (now in my 50s) after years of dreaming and escaping, leaping from coasts to new continents in hopes of dispelling the black sheep within, I find myself returning more and more to my early years, my fuzzy story, with curiosity.
+Half a century later (now in my 50s) after years of dreaming and escaping, leaping from coasts to new continents, I find myself returning more and more to my early years, my fuzzy story, with curiosity.
 With a desire to embrace my past, myself.
 The black sheep.
 The ugly duckling.
 And to finally settle into...me (whomever that might be).